anshikaaah/automation-workflows-/voice-agent-n8n/README.md

 - [OpenRouter API]

 📁 Files
-- `workflow.json` - Import this into n8n to recreate the workflow.
+- `voice-agent.json` - Import this into n8n to recreate the workflow.
-- `architecture.png` - A visual of how the system works.
+- `workflow.png` - A visual of how the system works.
-- `example-call.mp4` - Sample demo of the agent in action.

 🧠 How It Works
 1. User calls the Twilio number.